eipi717/ShoulderDistanceDetection/README.md

 # ShoulderDistanceDetection
-Use shoulder width to classifying gender, in this project, the ratio of shoulder width and hip width were used.
+Use shoulder width to classifying gender.
+According to the [source], the ratio of shoulder width and hip width were used.
-The ratio from male should be larger than female. [source]
+The ratio from male should be larger than female.

 The overall accuracy of over 40 body attain 72%